-- Nausea, vomiting, dizziness, blurred vision, rashes and sweating.
+- Nausea, vomiting, dizziness, blurred vision, rashes, and sweating.
 Constipation caused by morphine may be severe and laxatives are typically required.

-- Avoid alcohol at all times (alcohol can increase blood levels of the drug leading to a fatal overdose).
+- Avoid alcohol at all times (alcohol can increase blood levels of morphine leading to a fatal overdose).

 - Rarely, serious, life-threatening, breathing problems may occur.
 The risk is greater with slow-release forms, in people with pre-existing respiratory disease, in seniors or the frail, or in those taking other medications that cause respiratory depression (such as benzodiazepines).